 - The campaign also has two back-up credit card transaction systems in place (one built in-house and one by a consultant) for high traffic periods and as a fail-safe procedure.

 - She wants not only clearer labelling but also a fail-safe device which would make it impossible for a drug to be wrongly administered.

 noun[usually in singular] Back to top

-- A system or plan that comes into operation in the event of something going wrong or that is there to prevent such an occurrence: the secondary safety system is indeed a fail-safeMore example sentences
+- A system or plan that comes into operation in the event of something going wrong or that is in place to prevent such an occurrence: stewards positioned around the track as a fail-safeMore example sentences

 - The fail-safes on the program alert us when something gets neglected.